gauravrs99/flask-app-ecs/README.md

-# flask-app-ecs
+# flask-app
-Simple flask app to be run on ECS
+Simple flask app to be run on Artifact-Registry